eddiesmo/eddiesmo.github.io/_posts/2026-02-21-second-brain-finally-earned-its-name.md

 ---

+tl;dr I built a second brain system that improves over time and almost completely replaces vanilla ChatGPT for me.

 I'm a [productivity nerd](https://eddiesmo.com/comparing-gtd-implementations-evernote-todoist-nirvanahq-facilethings-more/).
 I've been maintaining a personal knowledge base and journal for years, and I've tried all the tools: Notion, Tana, Capacities, Roam Research, Obsidian.

 Despite some people [calling](https://fortelabs.com/blog/basboverview/) these systems a "second brain," they were really just elaborate reference systems.
 I found journaling useful for thinking and tracking my day, but the evolving, interlinked database never paid dividends - it became an afterthought, not well maintained.